girishnp17/Ava/README.md

 ---

-**Transform your career with the power of artificial intelligence.
-Start your journey today and unlock your professional potential with personalized, data-driven insights and guidance.**
+**Transform your career with Ava, your AI-powered career companion.
+Start your journey today and unlock your professional potential with personalized, data-driven insights and guidance through intelligent conversation.**